lbryio/lbry.com/content/news/246-nov-dec-dev-2019.md

 ## More content creator rewards and reward levels

-Recently we rolled out with new rewards for content creators (for views and followers) and added additional levels to the following and many views rewards.
+Recently we rolled out new rewards for content creators (for views and followers) and added additional levels to the following and many views rewards.
 This gives creators another reason to share LBRY with their audience, which is a win-win situation.
 Email and notifications on Android will be sent when you’ve reached the next threshold for the followers reward.
 You can read all about these changes in [our blog post](https://lbry.com/news/creator-rewards) or check out our [Rewards FAQ](/faq/rewards).

 ![followers](https://spee.ch/@lbrynews:0/followers-lbry.png)